Subscribe to our newsletter

 Will the public be invited to tour the facility?

 - Absolutely.
-Deep Sky Labs is meant to become an innovation center and showroom where the public, academics, researchers, media and government officials can come to learn about this innovative industry that’s helping reverse global warming.
+Deep Sky Alpha is meant to become an innovation center and showroom where the public, academics, researchers, media and government officials can come to learn about this innovative industry that’s helping reverse global warming.

 - Deep Sky is privately funded by some of Canada’s leading venture capital funds.

-Why was Innisfail chosen for Labs?
+Why was Innisfail chosen for Alpha?

 - Innisfail is also an emerging clean energy hub, which was searching for more “green” projects to welcome to its site.
-The Deep Sky Labs site is located within 5 acres of a municipality-owned industrial park, neighboring other proposed green projects including a solar farm and waste-to-energy plant.
+The Deep Sky Alpha site is located within 5 acres of a municipality-owned industrial park, neighboring other proposed green projects including a solar farm and waste-to-energy plant.

 - Innisfail also has a dense talent pool with the skills necessary for carbon removal work.